oddjobs-maple/odd_jobs/out/README.md

 Gishes attack both with melee (similarly to the closely related STR mage) and with spells.

-Gishes use INT (unlike LUK mages) as their primary casting stat, but have this INT limited by their STR.
+Gishes use INT (unlike LUK mages) as their primary casting stat, but have this INT limited by their STR/DEX.
 INT gishes can still make good use of LUK, as it contributes to both their WACC and their MACC (and AVOID, for that matter).
-See the LUK gish for a variant that is more similar to LUK mages, but naturally somewhat weaker than this kind of gish.
+See the LUK gish for a variant that is more similar to LUK mages, but naturally slightly weaker than this kind of gish.

+Gishes, when played “properly”, aim for higher single-target DPS with physical attacks, contrasted with higher aggregate (multi-target) DPS with magical attacks.

+Gishes are perhaps the single most difficult job to play “properly”, as they have WACC issues, serious MACC issues, are very expensive to equip, and allocating AP is an incredibly sensitive balancing act when trying to balance physical damage with magic damage.

 The term “gish” originated in Dungeons &amp; Dragons terminology in the early 1980s.